microsoftgraph/msgraph-sdk-powershell/src/Security/Security/examples/v1.0-beta/New-MgSecurityTriggerRetentionEvent.md

 	}
 	LastStatusUpdateDateTime = [System.DateTime]::Parse("String (timestamp)")
 }
-New-MgSecurityTriggerRetentionEvent -BodyParameter $params
+New-MgBetaSecurityTriggerRetentionEvent -BodyParameter $params
 ```
-This example shows how to use the New-MgSecurityTriggerRetentionEvent Cmdlet.
+This example shows how to use the New-MgBetaSecurityTriggerRetentionEvent Cmdlet.
 To learn about permissions for this resource, see the [permissions reference](/graph/permissions-reference).